 Second, your platform transaction fees.
 Some plans on all platforms will charge a transaction fee on each purchase (above credit card processing fees).
 Volusion does not charge transaction fees.

 Third, your credit card fees.
-These used to be pretty standardized, but now more platforms like Volusion, Shopify, and BigCommerce are setting up their own credit card processing.
+These used to be pretty standardized, but now more platforms like Volusion, and Shopify are setting up their own credit card processing.
 These fees would go to the credit card companies regardless, so any discount or flexibility here would be a win – but still, something to budget for.

 Fourth, your add-on fees & exclusions.
 This area is what you really have to look at.
 Whether it’s the cost of add-on apps, bandwidth fees, or the exclusion of key features, these fees can really impact your “walking out the door price.”